 Buying a car can be daunting.
 There are so many options: make, model, price range, must-have features, things you can compromise on, and of course, getting the best deal.
-Whether you’re looking to buy new or used, we have some tips for you on budgeting and making a smart purchase.
+Whether you’re looking to buy new or used, we have some tips for you on budgeting and making a financially savvy car purchase.

 Ask yourself, realistically, what kind of car payment can you make every month without getting behind?
 When you have that figured out, start putting that amount in your savings account for a few months or even a year or more if you can.
 That way when it’s time to make your down payment on the purchase, you have a nice nest egg saved up, and you’ll already be comfortable with the monthly payments as part of your budget.
 Consider other ways to save up for the down payment, too.
 The more you’re able to put down, the less you’ll pay in interest down the line.